-Orientation
+New Student Orientation

 Students who have been officially admitted to FEI will be given a class start date.
-New students shall receive initial orientation information from their Admissions Advisor and be invited to attend an orientation session.
+New students shall receive initial orientation information from their Admissions Advisor and be invited to attend a new student orientation session.
+The new student orientation covers academic, student services, placement services, technological services available to students at FEI.